Last Updated on

 Mass marketing vs. direct response marketing

 Traditionally, mass marketing is the primary route to brand visibility.
 After all, it keeps a company’s name in the forefront and lets people know the business is out there and ready to provide a solution.
 However, this method is expensive and labor-intensive because numerous marketing channels must be used — repeatedly.
-It is also difficult to ascertain which ads are bringing the leads in.
+It can be difficult to ascertain which ads are bringing the leads in.

-Content distribution and social media interaction fit perfectly into this type of strategy because businesses can share the type of content their audience is interested in, putting the emphasis on them.
+Content distribution and social media interaction fit perfectly into this type of strategy because businesses can share the type of content that attracts an audience, putting the emphasis on them.
 Another big plus is direct response marketing is highly trackable and measurable.

 Successwise.com notes, “Direct response is an accountable way to run marketing for a small business, as it is highly focused on return on investment.”